FAQs | On Delivering Electives at NLSIU

 Is this a paid engagement?

 Yes, we pay an honorarium to the visiting faculty.
-The University will reimburse domestic economy-class airfare, to-and-fro from Bengaluru for the faculty.
+The University will reimburse one-time domestic economy-class airfare, to-and-fro from Bengaluru for the faculty.
 In case a course is co-taught, then flight tickets of only one faculty member will be reimbursed.

 Can I stay on campus while I teach?